 openvpn \ --config client.ovpn \ --up /etc/openvpn/update-systemd-resolved \ --down /etc/openvpn/update-systemd-resolved \ --down-pre \

-This automatically pulls configuration advertised by the VPN server:
+This automatically pulls the configuration advertised by the VPN server:

 - domain names;